 Daily housekeeping will return this winter, after having been suspended for the summer.
 Daily Service will be limited to removing trash, replacing towels and making up beds.
 In order to ensure the health and safety of our housekeepers and our valued guests, staff time in the condos will be strictly limited to these services.
 Dish service will NOT be available.
 Please do not put pots and pans in the dishwasher.
 A mid-week full clean will be available to guests staying five or more days.
 Housekeeping services will only occur when guests are able to vacate their condo for the duration of the service.
 Guests may opt out of any of these services should they prefer to not have anyone enter their condo.

 Sending luggage or packages to the Antlers prior to your arrival or during your stay?
 Please use preferred shipping partner TripHero, and be sure that the name of the Registered Guest is on any deliveries, as it may delay or cancel delivery if the package is addressed to someone that is not in our reservations system.
 Packages received after the guest departs will be returned to sender.

 Front Desk Hours / Fitness Center / Pool

 The front desk will be open from 7 a.m. until midnight starting November 20, 2020.

 The Fitness Center will be available by reservation only.
 Unfortunately, we will not have complimentary access to the Vail Athletic Club this winter.
 Our front desk staff will gladly help you arrange to purchase passes there or to another athletic club.

 The pool will be open from 10 a.m. to 10 p.m.
 Capacity will be limited by state and county regulations and monitored via video cameras.
-Reservations are not necessary.
+Reservations are available by contacting the front desk.

 New Lobby / Wine & Cheese Receptions